-\West Bend is the standard LTRMP bait, Mercer is the prospective replacement bait being tested
+West Bend is the standard LTRMP bait, Mercer is the prospective replacement bait being tested

-Mean CPUE differed 10% in the Pool 8 paired trials, but 144% in the Open River reach paired trials (Table 4).
-Relative to the long term mean expressed in Table 1, both Pool 8 bait trial mean CPUEs were marginally lower than the long term observed average (1.84 long term average [Table 1] versus 1.33 [West Bend bait] and 1.46 [Mercer bait]), yet were within the historical observed variance with the long term mean (standard deviation = 1.06; Table 1).
-Catch rates for both baits were notably higher in the Open River reach during this assessment compared to Pool 8 and to the Open River long term mean (long term average = 1.16, Table 1).
-Our standard bait (West Bend) produced a mean CPUE during the study of 11.01, while our test bait (Mercer) produced a mean CPUE of 4.50, both well outside of the observed variance associated with the long term mean (standard deviation = 0.82; Table 1) observed in the Open River study area.
+Mean CPUE of channel catfish in each study reach and bait type are summarized in Table 4.
+Mean CPUE differed 10% in the Pool 8 paired trials, but 144% in the Open River reach paired trials in 2012-2013.
+Relative to the long term mean expressed in Table 1, both Pool 8 bait trial mean CPUEs were marginally lower than the long term observed average (1.84 long term average [Table 1] versus 1.33 [West Bend bait] and 1.46 [Mercer bait]), yet were within the historical observed variance with the long term mean [standard deviation = 1.06; Table 1]).
+Catch rates for both baits were notably higher in the Open River reach during the 2012-2013 assessment, and relative to the long term mean expressed in Table 1 (long term average = 1.16).
+Our standard bait (West Bend) produced a mean CPUE during the study of 11.01, while our test bait (Mercer) produced a mean CPUE of 4.50, both well outside of the observed variance associated with the long term mean (standard deviation = 0.82; [Table 1]) observed in the Open River study area.